MikeJSeo/MikeJSeo.github.io/_pages/about.md

 # About

-I am currently a Ph.D. student in Biostatistics at the [Institute of Social and Preventive Medicine](ispm.unibe.ch), University of Bern, advised by Dr. Orestis Efthimiou [[Google Scholar](https://scholar.google.gr/citations?user=Vnips7cAAAAJ&hl=en)]
+I am currently a Ph.D. student in Biostatistics at the [Institute of Social and Preventive Medicine](https://ispm.unibe.ch/), University of Bern, advised by Dr. Orestis Efthimiou [[Google Scholar](https://scholar.google.gr/citations?user=Vnips7cAAAAJ&hl=en)]

 My research interests include Bayesian methods, (network) meta-analysis, and machine learning.

-# Education

-Ph.D. in Biostatistics, University of Bern (Expected 2022)

-M.S. in Statistics, Stanford University

-B.S. in Statistics, Duke University
+I received my M.S. degree in Statistics at Stanford University and B.S. degree in Statistics at Duke University.